unatesta175/Spa-Booking-System-PHP/README.md

 - ✅ **Allowed:** Use the code for learning, study, and portfolio purposes
 - ✅ **Allowed:** Reference the architecture and implementation patterns
 - ✅ **Allowed:** Fork and modify for personal educational projects
+- ✅ **Allowed:** Use of images from Freepik, Unsplash, and Pexels per their respective licenses
 - ❌ **NOT Allowed:** Commercial use without proper licensing
-- ❌ **NOT Allowed:** Use of logo, images, or brand materials without permission from owners
+- ❌ **NOT Allowed:** Use of Lunara Spa brand and logo without permission from creator
-- ❌ **NOT Allowed:** Claiming ownership of assets that belong to others
+- ❌ **NOT Allowed:** Violating Freepik, Unsplash, or Pexels license terms

 ### Fair Use Statement